samirwadkar31/Ansible_Project/README.md

 sameer-managed-node-1:

-docker is installed and new user devuser has been created,
+docker is installed, new user devuser has been created, etc other tasks have been successfully performed on sameer-managed-node-1

 ![image](https://github.com/samirwadkar31/Ansible_Project/assets/74359548/31eefba2-5ec7-4214-bf66-2708fff91e73)

 sameer-managed-node-2:

-docker is installed and new user devuser has been created,
+docker is installed, new user devuser has been created, etc other tasks have been successfully performed on sameer-managed-node-2

 ![image](https://github.com/samirwadkar31/Ansible_Project/assets/74359548/35f3f474-a46f-419a-9bed-da778d2d3911)